titaneric/titaneric.github.io/static/latex/resume.typ

 ],
-            [Designed and implemented slack-based workflow automation framework to greatly improve operational cost and avoid manual error.], [Developed metrics collector, metrics snapshotter (for long-term usage), and dashboards to help internal infra cost estimation and reduction.], [Analyzed the root cause of present technical debt, proposed and developed solution to mitigate it.
+            [Designed and implemented slack-based workflow automation framework to greatly improve operational cost and avoid manual error.], [Developed metrics collector, metrics snapshotter (for long-term usage), and dashboards to help internal infra cost estimation and reduction.], [Analyzed the root cause of technical debt, proposed and developed solution to mitigate it.
 Also helped sunsetting high operational-cost internal system.], ),
         ),
         subSection(